Ministry of Foreign Affairs (Brazil): Main mission

 The main mission of Brazilian diplomatic embassies and consulates abroad is to promote the country's interests, provide assistance to Brazilian citizens and support the activities of Brazilian companies in foreign markets.

 Diplomatic missions

 Permanent diplomatic missions are meant to carry out representation, negotiation and information activities, as well as the protection of Brazilian interests with governments of other states and international organizations.

-Brazil has an extensive diplomatic network, consisting of over 220 overseas missions:
+As of February of 2026, Brazil's diplomatic network consist of 228 overseas missions: